Baby Crying: Types, Reasons And Tips To Cope With It

 Babies may cry during a feeding session due to latching issues, uncomfortable positions, or health problems such as reflux.
 If a baby cries mid-feed, it indicates they might be full.
 Bottle-fed babies may cry if the teat flow is wrong, which can be resolved by using the correct teat for the baby’s age and sucking ability.
 Additionally, hunger and overtiredness may also lead to crying while feeding.
 Creating a comfortable feeding environment and a consistent feeding schedule may help reduce the crying and fussiness.

 Babies frequently cry in the first few months after birth.
 But dealing with these crying spells can be emotionally and physically demanding and difficult for parents.
-These cries may indicate either hunger or discomfort at times, but there may also be no apparent reason behind them.
+These cries may be baby hunger cues or indicators of discomfort, but there may also be no apparent reason behind them.
 In such cases, swaddling your baby or spending some time with them usually helps soothe them.
 However, if you notice your baby crying more frequently, accompanied by other signs of concern, talk to a pediatrician about it.

 Infographic: Signs Requiring Medical Care When The Baby Is Crying